haukex/webperl/using.md

 #### `Perl.makeOutputTextarea(id)`

-This function will create a new DOM `<textarea>` element, set up a `Perl.output` handler that redirects Perl's output into the `<textarea>`, and return the DOM element.
+This function will create a new DOM `<textarea>` element, set up a `Perl.output` handler that redirects Perl's output (merged STDOUT and STDERR) into the `<textarea>`, and return the DOM element.
 You may optionally pass this function a string argument giving a DOM ID.
 You will need to add the `<textarea>` to your DOM yourself (see `webperl_demo.html` for an example).

 WebPerl.pm